templecloud/website/README.md

-This repository contains the content of scratchapixel.com if Mardown format.
+This repository contains the content of scratchapixel.com in Mardown format.

 ## Editing Content

 ### Why and Who Can Edit the Content, and Waht For?

 Anybody can edit the content.
 So you are more than welcome to do so.
-Alghtough be mindful about a few things: changes won't necessarily be accepted / go to the main branch (see guidelines below).

-Why: to improve the website's quality.
+Alghtough be mindful about a few things: changes won't necessarily be accepted / go to the main branch (see guidelines below). **The goal of making the project open source at this point in time is mostly to improve the content in terms of typos, bug fixes, grammar improvements, etc.**

 What for?